MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 getmempooldescendants txid (verbose)
   If txid is in the mempool, returns all in-mempool descendants. getmempoolentry txid
-  Returns mempool data for given transaction. getmempoolinfo
+  Returns mempool data for given transaction getmempoolinfo
   Returns details on the active state of the TX memory pool. getrawmempool ( verbose )